 The key to successful budgeting is knowing how much money you will have coming in and making sure that you don’t spend more than you have.
-Drawing up a simple budget plan to predict your income and outgoings is a big step toward taking control of your finances.
+Drawing up a simple budget plan to predict your income and outgoings is a big step towards taking control of your finances.

 If you find you have less money to live on than you need please don’t panic!
 This means you will need to review your budget and identify ways to maximize your income and reduce expenditure.
 Please follow 'Coping With A Shortfall' page for more information on this.
 You can also see a Welfare & International Advisor for further information.